sstojanoska/NLP-project/MODELS/README_models_description.txt

 _______________________________________________________________________________________________________________
 _______________________________________________________________________________________________________________
-positivesNB.csv - This dataset is consisted of rows from 2.csv which are both 'ground-truth' polar (classes 1,2,4,5) and classified also as polar with Naive Bayes.
+polarTest2NB.csv - This dataset is consisted of rows from 2.csv which are both 'ground-truth' polar (classes 1,2,4,5) and classified also as polar with Naive Bayes.
 On this dataset is peformed only positive-negative classification.

 RESULTS: